-No. Once a prospect matches an automation rule, all of the actions that are defined at that time in the rule are applied to that prospect and it is flagged as matching.
-If you add new actions later, they will not be applied to prospects who have already matched.
+It depends.
+Once a prospect matches an automation rule, all of the actions that are defined at that time in the rule are applied to that prospect and it is flagged as matching.
+If the rule isn't set to repeat, and you add new actions later, they will not be applied to prospects who have already matched.
 If you add new criteria to the rule, the rule will not "unapply" actions to prospects who no longer match.

 Will an automation rule ever match a prospect more than once?

 An automation rule can match a prospect more than once if you enable Repeat Rule.
 Otherwise, an automation rule will only affect a prospect one time.
 Rules don't "un-match" prospects when they no longer meet a rule's criteria.

 Sort of.
 When automation rules are created, or an existing rule's criteria is edited, and the rule is unpaused, the rule will search through all prospects in your account to find matches.
 In this way, rules are retroactive -- a prospect could have begun meeting the criteria last week, but if the automation rule is created today the rule will still find them and match them.
 If you edit criteria, it will not retroactively unmatch prospects.

 How many automation rules can I have in my account?

 Standard Edition accounts can have up to 50 automation rules at any given time.
 Pro Edition accounts can have up to 100 automation rules and Ultimate Edition accounts can have up to 150 automation rules.
 Automation rules that have been deleted and are in the recycling bin don't count towards this number.
 Additional automation rules can be added to your account in 50 rule batches for $200.

 I just unpaused my automation rule.
 How long before it starts matching prospects?